 This isn’t the entire list of investments available with brokerage accounts, but it does cover the basics.

 Brokerage Accounts We’ve Reviewed on Good Financial Cents

 - Ally Invest is a discount broker offering full services.
 It requires no minimum initial investment, and you can trade stocks, ETFs, and options at $0 per trade.

 - E*TRADE is another full-service type discount broker coming in at $0 trades for stocks and ETFs and no account minimums.

 - TD Ameritrade has no minimum initial investment and charges a $6.95 commission for trades.
 It’s a good choice for less active investors, who also want to take advantage of the banking services offered by TD Bank.

-- You Invest by JP Morgan Chase.
-The largest bank in the country also offers its own brokerage platform.
+- You Invest by JP Morgan Chase is the largest bank in the country and also offers its own brokerage platform.
 You can open an account with as little as $1, and get 100 commission free-stock and ETF trades for a full year.
 After that, the commission is just $2.95 per trade.